Overpowered: Critical reception

 Overpowered received widespread acclaim from music critics.
 At Metacritic, which assigns a normalised rating out of 100 to reviews from mainstream publications, the album received an average score of 82, based on 12 reviews.
 The Observer's Garry Mulholland lauded the album as "a sumptuous 11-track, all-killer-no-filler, electro-disco gem", adding that its "bubbling, sensual, and soulful glitterball gems effortlessly tap into the perennial glory of feeling lost and lonely at the disco at the end of the world."
-Heather Phares of AllMusic called it "[a]ptly enough for such a pop-focused album" and wrote that "nearly every song on Overpowered sounds like a potential smash hit.
+Heather Phares of AllMusic wrote that it was fitting "for such a pop-focused album" that "nearly every song on Overpowered sounds like a potential smash hit.
 Even if this album is a bid for the big time, it's done with such flair that it just underscores what a confident and unique artist Murphy really is."
 Ben Urdang of musicOMH praised Overpowered as Murphy's "most coherent album yet", noting that her songwriting "appears to be stronger than ever with a consistent style and sound emerging throughout."
 Emily Mackay of Yahoo!
 Music expressed that on Overpowered, Murphy "melded the two sides of her history much more seamlessly; four-to-the-floor pop belters mix with touches of electronic and lyrical darkness to make one of the pop albums of the year."

 Stephen Trouss of Pitchfork commented, "In a year of low-stakes disappointment for European pop, Overpowered is a triumph."
 Stylus Magazine's Dan MacRae found that "Overpowered knows how to squeech and squelch in the proper places, while touches of cowbell, beatboxery, and the occasional Prince styled riff all get sprinkled in accordingly."
 Jax Spike of About.com described the album as "pretty overpowering itself, containing solid electropop music with plenty of funky flavor and some really wild beats, with her smooth voice exuding confidence despite any moments of breathiness."
 The Sunday Times critic Mark Edwards opined, "The music on Overpowered plays down her quirky (all right, difficult) side in favour of a melange of disco/house styles from 1975 to 1989.
 It lacks the glam wit of Goldfrapp or the cheekiness of Kylie, but it's brisk and efficient."
 NME viewed Overpowered as "a thoroughly modern pop album that will best appeal to ageing clubbers."
 In a mixed review, Cpt H.M.
 'Howling Mad' Murdock of Drowned in Sound concluded, "Not once does Overpowered really drag its feet, but it never truly impacts with the might one could possibly expect from an artist with such a fine pedigree.
 It's a solid pop album, one wonderfully in tune with today's stylistic shifts and trends."
 Lauren Murphy of entertainment.ie felt that the album "sticks rigidly to a tried-and-tested formula, rarely colouring outside the lines or deviating from the disco/house vibe", but noted that "there are some fantastically uplifting dance-pop tunes here, all launched forth with the effortless vigour that Murphy does so well."